dustMason/nicefort/readme.md

 ```

 ### TODO
-- multiplayer niceties
+- ui
   - scrolling ui for chat / status messages
   - show location of other players in sidebar (arrow and distance)
+  - `g` to pick up entity player is standing on instead of moving towards
+  - can i do mouse support?
 - survival gameplay
-  - base creation (campfire?)
-- can i do mouse support?
+  - tools (axe, shovel, etc)
+  - placing crafted items
 - monsters
   - fighting
   - debouncing system for movement/fighting